 Once the patient is declared or made stable from that standpoint, attention is then directed to the limb that has been degloved to determine skin salvage or replantation potential.
 This would be done by a plastic surgeon, as it will require an extensive array of skin flaps and grafts, and perhaps orthopedic surgeons in cases of concomitant fractures that require surgical intervention.
 For severe degloving cases, plastic surgeons, orthopedic surgeons, physical therapists and perhaps even infectious disease specialist would all form the team to care for the patient.

-The first and best option, as mentioned is replantation or revasculization.
-When the skin has been physiologically degloved it sometimes can vascularized either by arterial or vein grafts replacing blood flow to the area.
+The first and best option, as mentioned is replantation or revascularization.
+When the skin has been physiologically degloved it sometimes can vascularize either by arterial or vein grafts replacing blood flow to the area.
 Debridement or removal of the dead or damaged blood vessels is imperative prior to implantation of the new blood vessels.
-In the cases of hand degloving, it is not enough to revascurize the hand and fingers, the nerve supply and sensation must also be restored as well.
+In the cases of hand degloving, it is not enough to revascularize the hand and fingers, the nerve supply and sensation must also be restored as well.
 A technique known as microneural repair of the cut digital nerves is performed.